-Dept. of Education fines Penn State $2.4 M in connection with Sandusky case
+Penn State fined $2.4 M in connection with Sandusky case

 - The Clery Act requires universities to report crime on campus

-(CNN)The US Department of Education has fined Penn State University $2.4 million for violating the Clery Act, a law that requires universities to report crime on campus, putting thousands of children at risk.
+(CNN)The US Department of Education has fined Penn State University $2.4 million -- the largest fine ever imposed for violating a law that requires universities to report crime on campuses -- in the wake of the Jerry Sandusky case.

-It's the largest fine in the history of the act, the Department of Education said in a statement Thursday, announcing its findings in a report about the university's compliance with the Clery Act.
+The Department of Education announced its findings Thursday in a report about the university's compliance with the Clery Act, pointing out in a statement that the fine was the largest ever levied under the law.

-The investigation by the department's Office of Federal Student Aid began shortly after former Penn State defensive coordinator Jerry Sandusky was charged with being a serial pedophile and prosecutors said many of the crimes occurred on Penn State's campus.
+The investigation by the department's Office of Federal Student Aid began shortly after former Penn State defensive coordinator Sandusky was charged with being a serial pedophile and prosecutors said many of the crimes occurred on Penn State's campus.

 "Penn State's failure to act, despite possessing sufficient evidence about the danger Sandusky posed denied many of the opportunity to be informed about serious threats to the health and safety of campus community members," says the report, which was issued almost exactly five years after Sandusky's arrest,.